 Create and manage custom creatives

 This article covers how to create and manage custom creatives.
-If you're a trafficker and simply need to add a custom creative to a line item, you can simply follow the instructions to add an existing creative to a line item and select the desired custom creative.
+If you're a trafficker and simply need to add a custom creative to a line item, you can follow the instructions to add an existing creative to a line item and select the desired custom creative.

-To create new custom creative, you or a technical resource needs to know the ad serving goal required and have the necessary technical and coding skills to develop the solution.
+To create new custom creatives, you or a technical resource needs to know the ad serving goal required and have the necessary technical and coding skills to develop the solution.
 Depending on the solution in question, you or a technical resource may need to be familiar with:

 - Ad Manger macros

 The technical resource may be someone at a creative agency representing the advertiser you're doing business with.
 This technical resource needs to provide you with the code to input or files to upload during creation of the custom creative.
 Work closely with this technical resource and test the creative to ensure that it behaves as intended.